JCieslak02/agri-market/README.md

 # agri-market
-<h1>It's in a very early stage, and its functionalities will change on a day-to-day basis</h1>
+<h1>It's in a very early stage, and its functionalities will change on a day-to-day basis.</h1>
 Agri-market aka agriculture market is a web application for farmers and agricultural traders.
-It combines functionality of multiple websites into one, concise website. <br>
+It combines the functionality of multiple websites into one, concise website. <br>
 You can easily sell/buy tractors and other machines.
-Additionally, this app allows you to put offers regarding bulk purchase of fruits, livestock etc.
+Additionally, this app allows you to put up offers regarding bulk purchase of fruits, livestock etc.

 <h1>What I'm planning to achieve</h1>
 <ul>